group-leafy/uBlacklist-for-Safari/docs/index.md

+---
+layout: main
+---

 ## uBlacklist for Safari

 uBlacklist for Safari is a Search Engine filter for Safari.

-It is made possible by the [uBlacklist](https://iorate.github.io/ublacklist/) open source project and other [open source software](https://group-leafy.github.io/uBlacklist-for-Safari/other-licence).
+It is made possible by the [uBlacklist](https://iorate.github.io/ublacklist/) open source project and other [open source software](/other-licence).

 ## Features